 I slide the hangers one by one, searching for the perfect match.
 This one has buttoned pockets that are kind of cute but show through oddly under a thin sweater.
 Swipe left.
 The cut of this one might be a little old-ladyish though the covered placket can highlight a nice necklace.
 Swipe.
 This one is a great fit and the shirttails cover my butt kindly, but I am 5 years and 10 lbs past possibly tucking it in and it will be too long under the jacket.
 Next.
 Despite the cute rollable sleeves, this one is a little small; I should probably give it away.
 Swipe.
 I make a note to look for a blouse that has fabric more like this one but a fit like this other.
 And then I find it.
-This is the one I am looking for: totally different, so much better.
+This is the one I am looking for.
 I smooth down the new blouse before I replace my jacket, pleased with the change.
 And then, staring back at me in the mirror, I see her: a middle-aged person sailing a sea of similar shirts, none of which she can reasonably tuck in.
-I realize suddenly that I have arrived in the season of a woman’s life that can best be described as the White Blouse years.
+I realize suddenly that I have arrived in the season of a woman’s life that can only be described in my memoirs as the White Blouse years.

 I remember how ridiculous it seemed; why in God’s name were there so many?
 And weren’t they all the same?
 Sometimes my mom would ask if I’d seen her “good” white blouse—no, not that one, the other one—while I stared at her with incredulity.
-And then, to my amazement and adolescent disdain, she would notice a white blouse in the store, ooohing lovingly at the feel of its sleeve, adjusting the collar with the same tenderness that she fiddled with ours.
+And then, to my adolescent amazement and disdain, she would notice a white blouse in the store, ooohing lovingly at the feel of its sleeve, adjusting the collar with the same tenderness that she fiddled with ours.
 She would admire for a moment as if falling in love, and then begin narrating their life together: wouldn’t it be pretty in summer, over shorts and a t-shirt or as a swimsuit coverup, crisply pressed in autumn with her jeans.
 Why was she even looking for another white blouse?
 I would wonder.
 I thought she had lost her mind,

 Finally, I understand the difference.